 There are plenty of online tools that allow you to store images and documents.
 However it is key to look for a platform that can ensure your information goes to the right person after you die.
 Not to brag, but our sister company Keeper Memorials does this!
 You can easily preserve all your memories, write your own biography, and even build your family tree.
 When you die, the loved one you assign as your “Keeper” will be able to manage it for you.

-By utilizing a memorial platform, you can build out your legacy, collaborate with family and friends in the process, and ensure that the stories people tell about you when you’re gone, are the stories you want told.
+By utilizing a memorial platform, you can build your digital legacy, collaborate with family and friends in the process, and ensure that the stories people tell about you when you’re gone, are the stories you want told.

 This is the second article in our three-part series on Digital Legacies.
 In the first article, we breakdown how to include the digital in your end-of-life planning in Digital Legacies: Preparing for Your Digital Death.
 Our next article in this series will show you how to write your own obit.
 Stay tuned!